 - You have access to the data sets and models that the distributed workload uses. - You have access to the Python dependencies for the distributed workload. - You have removed any previously installed instances of the CodeFlare Operator, as described in the Knowledgebase solution How to migrate from a separately installed CodeFlare Operator in your data science cluster. - If you want to use graphics processing units (GPUs), you have enabled GPU support in OpenShift AI.
-See Enabling GPU support in OpenShift AI. - If you want to use self-signed certificates, you have added them to a central Certificate Authority (CA) bundle as described in Working with certificates.
+See Enabling GPU support in OpenShift AI. - If you want to use self-signed certificates, you have added them to a central Certificate Authority (CA) bundle as described in Working with certificates (for disconnected environments, see Working with certificates).
 No additional configuration is necessary to use those certificates with distributed workloads.
-The centrally configured selfsigned certificates are automatically available in the workload pods at the following mount points: - Cluster-wide CA bundle:
+The centrally configured self-signed certificates are automatically available in the workload pods at the following mount points: - Cluster-wide CA bundle: